mardiros/blacksmith/docs/source/user/instanciating_clients.rst

+.. _instanciating_clients:

 Instanciating Clients
 =====================

-After registrating resources in blacksmith, to consume API, a client must be instanciated.
+After :ref:`registering resources<register_resources>` in blacksmith,
+to consume API, a client must be instanciated.
 To create a client, service has to be discoverable using a :term:`service discovery` strategy, then resources can be consumed.